 Your spokesperson will most likely be your CEO.
 The journalists you have established relationships with will think it odd if that person is nowhere to be found at this time.
 Plus, employees and clients want to see strong leadership starting at the top.

 4) Develop your crisis contact tree This is a document that can be folded and put in a wallet or handbag, kept on a smart phone or in a secure spot on your intranet.
 It lists the following key contact information for each member of your crisis team:

 • Work, home and mobile phone numbers • Work and private email addresses • Home address • Spouse/partner contact

 Also include your outside legal counsel and PR agency information.
 If you don’t have relationships with either, consider who you would contact during a crisis and make sure there are no competitor conflicts.

 At this time, it would be good to set up email distribution groups, look into the possible need for a private collaboration site and/or intranet site dedicated to the crisis issue.

 5) Develop early warning systems You need to work with your legal department to alert you early on to situations that could mushroom into larger reputational problems and hit the press.
 Lawyers are usually very busy and rarely think first about reputational damage.
 So stop by their office once a month and remind them, asking, “are there any issues bubbling up that could damage our reputation at a later date?”

 You should also monitor your reputation online.
 Use Google’s free news monitoring “alerts” service to track online discussions about your firm.
 You should also look into a social media monitoring service to check daily for any negative conversations about your firm.

-While your CEO should have media training for working with the press, your senior executives also need specialized training for crisis situations.
-In addition, training reference materials should be available online for access whenever needed later.
+6) Media training While your CEO should have media training for working with the press, your senior executives also need specialized training for crisis situations.
+In addition, training reference materials should be available online on your intranet for access whenever needed later.